lh3/minisv/README.md

 The command line outputs TP, FN and FP.
 Minisv considers two SVs, *S1* and *S2*, to be the same if both ends of *S1* are within 500 bp from ends of *S2* and the INDEL types of *S1* and *S2* are the same.
-Minisv compares all types of SVs, including translocations, that can be described by two ends.
-You can also specify the minimum read support and the minimum SV length on the command line.
+Minisv compares all types of SVs that can be associated with two ends.
+You can also specify the minimum read support (`-c`) and the minimum SV length (`-l`)on the command line.

-If more than two callsets are given on the command line, minisv generates an output like:
+If more than two callsets are given on the command line, minisv will generate an output like:
 ```txt
 SN  980     0.6091  0.8580  0.6135  0.9104  0.8754  C1